hunterloftis/newton/readme.md

 ### Bite-sized and dependency-free

-Newton is standalone and framework-and-library agnostic.
+Newton is framework-and-library agnostic.
 It can be installed as one simple dependency or you can pick-and-choose from its three components: Math, Physics, and Primitives.
 - Math: fundamental Vector and Rectangle definitions
 - Physics: adds Particles, Edges, Constraints, Forces, and the Verlet Integrator